HaikuoLi/haikuoli.github.io/about.md

 <strong>My Background</strong><br>
 My name is Haikuo Li (李海廓).
-I was born in Linyi, Shandong Province, China in 1997 and lived there before my undergraduate life.
-In high shcool, I was most interested in mathematics and won the Bronze Medal in the Chinese Mathematics Olympics in 2014.<br>
+I was born in Linyi (hometown of Zhuge Liang and Wang Xizhi), Shandong Province, China in 1997 and lived there before my undergraduate life.
+In high shcool, I was most interested in mathematics and won the Silver Medal in the Chinese Mathematics Olympics in 2014 (Top 0.1%).<br>
-At that point, driven by the enthusiasm and curiosity about life science from deep in my heart, I chose Shanghai Jiao Tong University (SJTU) for my undergraduate study, which allowed me to enter their Honors Program in Bioscience (Top 0.1% in 2015 Chinese University Entrance Examination: 681 points).
+At that point, I learned that biology had entered a big data era and required multidisciplinary approaches such as mathematical modelling and statistics to solve cutting-edge genomic problems.
+I asked myself: why not to use my mathematical skills to discern the beauty of life science?
+Therefore, I chose Shanghai Jiao Tong University (SJTU) for my undergraduate study, which allowed me to enter their Honors Program in Bioscience (Top 0.1% in 2015 Chinese University Entrance Examination: 681 points).
 I was mainly trained in systems biology, immunology, and evolutionary biology in my undergraduate.
 I also served as the Presidium of Students Union of my college for one year.
 I was awarded Shanghai Excellent Graduate in Bachelor Degree in 2019.<br>
 After interviewed by several top Ph.D. programs in the United States including WashU, Harvard, and Yale, I started my graduate study at WashU since 2019.<br><br>